cloudutsukpilot/sakharams.github.io/_posts/artificialintelligence/2024-04-05-introduction-to-artificial-intelligence.md

 #### Machine Learning and Deep Learning

-Machine learning and deep learning are subfields of artificial intelligence (AI) that focus on enabling machines to learn from data and make predictions or decisions.
+Machine learning and deep learning are subfields of artificial Intelligence(AI) that focus on enabling machines to learn from data and make predictions or decisions.

 1. Machine learning
     - Involves the development of algorithms and models that can automatically learn patterns and relationships in data, without being explicitly programmed.